AUSTRALIAN MADE

 The Australian Stumpy Tail Cattle Dog is a naturally bob tailed or tailless breed developed in Australia for working with cattle.
 While they share some similarities with the Australian Cattle Dog, they are a separate breed with distinct ancestry.
 The breed is believed to have originated from a mix of native Australian Dingoes, Smithfield herding dogs and various Collie-type breeds.

 Stumpy Tails have a short, dense, weather-resistant double coat that comes in blue or red, similar to the Australian Cattle Dog.
 They have a strong, compact body, a broad head and pricked ears.
 The most distinguishing feature of the breed is their naturally short or absent tail, giving them their name.
 This breed also has a medium-length, straight, dense double coat that is designed to withstand harsh weather conditions.
-The outer coat is harsh and straight, while the undercoat is short, dense and soft.
-As for the colour of the coat, the Australian Stumpy Tail Cattle Dog comes in two main colours: blue and red.

 Like their Australian Cattle Dog cousins, Stumpy Tails are intelligent, hard-working and highly trainable.
 They are loyal and protective of their family, making them excellent watchdogs.
 However, they can be reserved with strangers and require early socialisation.
 Their high energy and work drive mean they need plenty of exercise and mental stimulation, similar to a collie breed.